• Skip to primary navigation

 How long does homemade mayo last?

 The simple answer is it didn’t emulsify.
 The oil and egg yolk didn’t combine in a way that thickened the contents but actually stayed separated.
-This typically happens if the ingredients are mixed too fast (Like if you were to make mayo in the blender but poured everything in too fast).

 Important Tip!